Queen Mary's Hospital, Roehampton: History

 The hospital was founded in 1915, primarily by Mary Eleanor Gwynne-Holford as a military hospital to provide care for wounded soldiers.
-It was initially based at Roehampton House specialising in the care of amputees and soon became a world-renowned limb fitting and amputee rehabilitation centre.
+It was initially based at Roehampton House specialising in the care of amputees and soon became a world-renowned limb fitting and amputee rehabilitation centre, with their artificial limbs created in the basement of the hospital.
 A fully equipped hospital was built on site in the early 1920s, a plastic and oral surgery unit developed by Sir Harold Gillies moved onto the site in 1925 and a Tropical Diseases unit was established for former prisoners of war in 1945.

 The hospital joined the National Health Service late (in 1961).
 Following discovery of significant asbestos, the original site was left in 1983.
 The Douglas Bader Unit (named after double-amputee RAF pilot Sir Douglas Bader), an established international centre of excellence in the field of research and development of rehabilitation techniques, was opened on the site by Diana, Princess of Wales in 1993.

 A major rebuilding programme was procured under the Private Finance Initiative in 2004.
 The new facilities, designed by P. M. Devereux and built by Bovis Lend Lease at a cost of £55 million, were officially opened by the Duke of Gloucester on 1 November 2006.
 The hospital has its own museum, opened in 2010 in the main hospital building.

 At 00:17 on 16 February 2013 a fire started in Rose ward, a non public access unit.
 London Fire Brigade rescued its patients; in total 20 people were evacuated.
 The stop message (from firefighters that no further resources were required) was received at 02:18.
 London Ambulance Service treated patients affected.